 Video by David Fang

-That's actually quite common for IPOs and it's what makes investing in newly public companies so risky.
+That kind of short-term success is actually quite common for IPOs and it's what makes investing in newly public companies so risky.

 Before you invest, take these three steps to make sure you understand the investment and ensure it's a good fit for your portfolio: